Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Optimal two-phase study designs for one parameter

 Design-based estimation is a robust approach to population inference that focuses on randomness due to the sampling process rather than the data-generating mechanism.
 A canonical example is the Horvitz--Thompson inverse probability weighted (IPW) estimator for a population total $T_y = \sum_{i=1}^N y_i$ using a sample of size $n$.
 The IPW estimator in this case is $\hat{T}_{IPW} = \sum_{i=1}^N R_i \pi^{-1}_i y_i$, where $R_i$ is the indicator for whether unit $i$ is sampled (so that $\sum_{i=1}^NR_i = n$) and the weight $\pi_i^{-1} := w_i$ is the inverse of $\pi_i$, the sampling probability of unit $i$.
 This estimator is unbiased for $T_y$ provided that the $\pi_i$'s are non-zero, and it requires no distributional assumptions on $Y$.

 In practice, the collection of $y_i$ on a sample of size $n$ is often supplemented with less expensive variables $y_i^*$ which are correlated with $y$ and available for the entire population of size $N$.
 In such cases, another design-based estimation approach is Generalized Raking (GR), which uses the known population totals of $y_i^*$ to improve IPW estimators for the total of $y_i$ \citep{Deville1993}.
-This improvement is achieved by calibrating sampling weights so that the estimated population total for the auxiliary variable matches its known true value.
+This improvement is achieved by calibrating sampling weights so that the weighted estimate of the population total for the auxiliary variable using the subsample matches the true population total.
 More formally, GR estimators adjust IPW weights by a factor of $g_i$ so that they become $w^*_i = g_i\pi_i^{-1}$ for individual $i$, and the estimator becomes $\hat{T}_\mathrm{GR} = \sum_{i=1}^N R_i w^*_i y_i, $ where the $g_i$ values are chosen such that

 Since there may be multiple values of $g_i$ which satisfy Equation (\ref{Calibrationeq}), the specific $g_i$ values are selected as those that minimize $\sum_{i=1}^NR_id(g_i/\pi_i, 1/\pi_i)$ for distance measure $d(a,b) = a\mathrm{log}(a/b) - a + b$.
-GR estimators are more efficient than traditional IPW estimators when the auxiliary variable is correlated with the variable of interest \citep{Breslow2009a}.
+GR estimators are at least as asymptotically efficient as traditional IPW estimators and are more efficient when the calibration (or raking) variable $y^*$ is correlated with the variable of interest \citep{Breslow2009a}.
+Moreover, GR estimators are consistent under the same assumptions as IPW estimators and straightforward to implement in standard statistical software, so these efficiency gains come at little additional cost \cite{SurveyPackage}.

-Compared to a population total, a more common target of estimation is a regression coefficient $\beta$.
-In the two-phase framework, the goal of phase 2 is to efficiently estimate $\tilde{\beta}$, the regression estimator for $\beta$ that would have been obtained if all data were available for the phase 1 cohort.
-In standard models, $\tilde{\beta}$ is an asymptotically linear estimator for $\beta$, meaning it admits the form
+Compared to a population total, a more general target of estimation is an arbitrary scalar parameter $\beta$.
+In the two-phase framework, the goal of phase 2 is to efficiently estimate $\tilde{\beta}$, the estimator for $\beta$ that would have been obtained if all data were available for the phase 1 cohort.
+In this work, we assume that such a $\tilde{\beta}$ exists and is asymptotically linear, meaning it admits the form